leahvelleman/fasola.ly/README.md

 ## Usage

 ### Four-shape

-There are three things you must do to use four-shape note names in your scores.
+There are a few things you must do to use four-shape note names in your scores.

 * At the beginning of your score, `\include "fasola.ly"`.